Sphereon-Opensource/SIOP-OID4VP/README.md

 3. Web receives the Auth Request URI Object from RP
 4. Web sends the Auth Request URI in the response body to the client
-5. Client accesses OP object to create an Authentication response
+5. Client uses the OP instance to create an Auth response
-6. OP verifies the authentication request, including checks on whether the RP did and keytypes are supported, next to whether the OP can satisfy the RPs requested Verifiable Credentials
+6. OP verifies the auth request, including checks on whether the RP DID method and key types are supported, next to whether the OP can satisfy the RPs requested Verifiable Credentials
-7. Presentation Exchange process in case the RP requested presentation definitions in the claims (see Presentation Exchange chapter)
+7. Presentation Exchange process in case the RP had presentation definition(s) in the claims (see Presentation Exchange chapter)
-8. OP creates the authentication response object as follows:
+8. OP creates the auth response object as follows:
     1. Create an ID token as shown below:

     ````json